 Got a turntable knocking around in your attic?
 Check whether your record player has an integrated phono stage – if it does, you could save money on buying an external amplifier.
 Similarly, you can save money on an amplifier by purchasing an all-in-one music streamer like the Naim Uniti Atom – all you have to do is add some speakers, and you’re good to go.

 Only have the budget for one speaker right now?
-Check out models that feature 360-degree grilles and disperse audio at all angles; the Amazon Echo Studio or the Sonos One are good places to start.
+Check out models that feature 360-degree grilles and disperse audio at all angles; the Amazon Echo Studio is a good place to start.

 Cables, stands, and other add-ons